unda-ml/unda/README.md

 #### If open source development is your thing, we at Unda would love additional work on anything that can be implemented, please contact **eversonb@msoe.edu** if you'd like to help out!

 # License
-Licensed under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0 or the MIT license http://opensource.org/licenses/MIT, at your option.
+Licensed under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0.
 This file may not be copied, modified, or distributed except according to those terms.